creoapp/documentation/docs/drafts/Chart.md

 ```

 ### Most important properties
-Several UI aspects can be configured in the `Chart` class but the `chartType` and `dataSet` are the most populars to be configured.
+Several UI aspects can be configured in the `Chart` class but the `chartType` and `dataSet` are the most commons to be configured.
 - `chartType`:  The graphical representation type
 - `dataSet`: The `DataSet` object provides information that Chart needs to construct its content.